 "The thing that’s been more meaningful is the women who have found it empowering and helpful," she continued.
 "I can’t tell you the amount of women who have approached me and just want to hug me and thank me for the audacity to be bold and maybe even a little crass, but authentic and explain my journey and my shortcomings, as well as my successes — has made it all worthwhile."

-On top of just being the face of Grey's, Ellen's new agreement has also made her a producer starting midway this season, as well as a co-executive producer on the upcoming spin-off, which has not yet been titled.
+On top of just being the face of Grey's, Ellen's new agreement made her a producer starting midway this past Season 14, as well as a co-executive producer on the upcoming spin-off, Station 19.

 Ellen is really enjoying her new producing and directing roles as well.
-She even hinted that this could be her last big acting role.
+So much that she even hinted that this could be her last big acting role.
 "Producing and directing is where I’m challenged and where I’m learning," she told Deadline.
 "Acting, I don’t know.
 If the right role comes along, and it’s interesting, then never say never, but I do have three kids.
 I don’t necessarily want to travel around.
-I wouldn’t say it’s my burning desire to go act in something else.”'
+I wouldn’t say it’s my burning desire to go act in something else."